 The students saw Mr. Ballard’s focus on goals came into play during daily classes.
 “As teachers, we need to be planned for our days,” he explained.
 “If we expect our students to learn, we need to set objectives for each and every lesson.
 We need to make sure our students are aware of what they’re doing and where they’re going, to set them up for success.”
 Mr. Ballard believes in making that concept concrete for his students.
 He placed a learning target or objective for the day on the board and refered to it throughout the lesson.

 Along with that focus came a teaching style that one might expect in a college classroom, but Mr. Ballard has adapted for middle school students.
 “I’m not the type to stand up there and lecture for 45 minutes,” he said.
 “I want the students doing most of the talking.
 I will be the facilitator.
 I let the students take control and I’ll guide the discussion, so that they have plenty of time to share their thoughts with their classmates and problem-solve.”

-When not in the classroom or coaching, Mr. Ballard might be found kayaking or hiking with his wife Beth, who is a kindergarten teacher in nearby Middletown, VA.
+When not working with students, teachers, or parents, Mr. Ballard might be found kayaking or hiking with his wife Beth, who is a kindergarten teacher in nearby Middletown, VA.